 To apply for admission to the Certificate in Health Professions Education, complete the application process which begins at the link below.
 Applicants must have completed a Masters degree or higher from a regionally accredited college or university.
 We are currently accepting applications for the fall 2020 semester.
-Apply now to avoid last minute processing delays.
+The application deadline is Friday, June 12, 11:59 p.m.
+EST. Apply now to avoid last minute processing delays.

 Applications will be evaluated upon receipt of all required documentation: